llvm/llvm-project/llvm/docs/RISCVUsage.rst

 ``Xwchc``
   LLVM implements `the custom compressed opcodes present in some QingKe cores` by WCH / Nanjing Qinheng Microelectronics.
 The vendor refers to these opcodes by the name "XW".

+``experimental-Xqcicsr``
+  LLVM implements `version 0.2 of the Qualcomm uC CSR extension specification <https://github.com/quic/riscv-unified-db/releases/latest>`__ by Qualcomm.
+All instructions are prefixed with `qc.` as described in the specification.
+These instructions are only available for riscv32.

 Experimental C Intrinsics
 =========================